The following are offered as undergraduate courses by the Department of Literacy and Reading Education.

 The focus of our literacy minor is on social change through education.
 Students explore education with a community and literacy focus.
 Two core courses with four electives are required for the minor.

-READ 295 Critical Literacy, Advocacy, and Community Involvement
+READ 295 Critical Literacy for Advocacy and Community Engagement

 Read 360 Literacy Education for Social Change